 This is the essential challenge facing marketers today.
 Not just knowing we need behavioral data.
 Not just seeing the benefits.
 But unifying that data and using it to personalize the customer experience.

 Fortunately, there are technology solutions designed to solve this very challenge.

 Customer Data Platforms (CDPs) are focused on connecting your entire marketing technology stack, unifying all customer data into a single profile, then using that data to target customers based on their behavior and pushing that data back out into your tools to deliver a personalized experience to each customer.

 The most advanced systems out there (Lytics among them) do this all continuously and in real time.
 This means you’re not acting on customer behavior that’s a week old.
 You’re not advertising something they bought two days ago.
 You’re reacting to their needs in real time with awareness and understanding.

-Many leading systems (again, Lytics among them) also apply machine learning to predict intent and interest and make decisions about how to engage millions of customers in the moment.
+Many leading systems (again, Lytics among them) also apply data science and machine learning to predict intent and interest and make decisions about how to engage millions of customers in the moment.
 This is the highest form of behavioral marketing.

 These days, the volume of data coming at marketers is overwhelming.
 And the only way to streamline your marketing workflow by using that data to make smart decisions in real time is with a machine-learning-equipped CDP.

 A good CDP takes the guesswork out of running increasingly targeted campaigns across larger and larger segments of customers—and does so in real time.